jfisteus/eyegrade/doc/user-manual/user-manual.rst

 You have to follow these three steps, explained in the following sections, in order to install Eyegrade in Windows:

-1.- Install Python 2.6 (including PyQt and Tre).
+1.- Install Python 2.6 (including Tre).

 2.- Install OpenCV 2.1.